George Harris, 1st Baron Harris: Military career

 In 1794, after a short period of home service, he was again in India.
 In the same year he became major-general, and in 1797 Commander-in-Chief of the Madras Army.
-Up to 1800 be commanded the troops in the presidency, and for a short time he exercised the civil government as well.
+Up to 1800 he commanded the troops in the presidency, and for a short time he exercised the civil government as well.
 In December 1798 he was appointed by Lord Mornington, the governor-general, to command the field army which was intended to attack Tipu Sultan, and in a few months of campaigning Harris reduced the Kingdom of Mysore and stormed the great stronghold of Seringapatam, where the Tipu died in its defence.

 He received prize money of £100,000 for the Seringapatam campaign, his success establishing his reputation as a capable and experienced commander, with its political importance leading to his being offered the reward (which he declined) of an Irish peerage.
 He returned home in 1800, became lieutenant-general in the army the following year, and attained the rank of full general in 1812.
 He bought Belmont House near Faversham in 1801.
 In 1809 he was commissioned as Lieutenant-Colonel Commandant of the part-time 2nd East Kent or Lath of Scray and Wingham Regiment of Local Militia.

 In 1815 he was made a peer of the United Kingdom under the title Baron Harris, of Seringapatam and Mysore and of Belmont in the County of Kent.
 In 1820 he was appointed GCB, and in 1824 was made governor of Dumbarton Castle.
 He was colonel of the 73rd (Highland) Regiment of Foot from 1800 to his death.

-Lord Harris died at Belmont in May 1829.
+Lord Harris died at Belmont in May 1829, he was succeeded in the barony by his son William.
 His descendant, the 4th Baron Harris (b.
 1851), best known as a cricketer, was Under-Secretary for India (1885–1886), Under-Secretary for war (1886–1889) and Governor of Bombay (1890–1895).